jacob-church/signal/edu/v3/SIMPLE_OPTIMIZATIONS.md

 ```

 Each producer has a number, alongside it's value.
 When the value changes, _the
-number changes_.
-Consumers can store this number without hassle, and now we have
+number changes_. `Consumer`s can store this number without hassle, and now we
-a cheap heuristic to verify inputs.
+have a cheap heuristic to verify inputs.

 ```typescript
 // see State.set